 Although intended for university educators, this adaptable resource explains the significance of language use in the classroom, particularly in working with gender diverse students who are actively defining and expressing their identities, and seeking support from allies and educators.

 Miller, s, editor.
 Teaching, Affirming, and Recognizing Trans* and Gender Creative Youth: A Queer Literacy Framework.
 Palgrave Macmillan, 2016.

 In this award-winning anthology, ELA teachers of all levels can find examples from research and practice, as well as sample lessons for teaching about gender beyond the binary.
 A glossary is included for reference.

-Miller, s.
-Gender Identity Justice.
+Miller, s. about Gender Identity Justice in Schools and Communities.
 Teachers College Press, forthcoming (2019).

 This book seeks to disrupt the default through which a dominant gaze tends to view life through a cisgender and cisnormative lens and provides ways to change the exclusionary political, economic, and affective practices and their subsequent conditions that have created gender identity injustice in the first place.
 By moving away from presumptions that sustain cis-and gender identity normative defaults and resetting and recasting it to and through expansive lenses, it foregrounds new starting points for gender identity work.

 Pennell, Summer Melody.
 “Training Secondary Teachers to Support LGBTQ+ Students: Practical Applications from Theory and Research.”
 The High School Journal, vol. 101, no. 1, Jan.
 2017, pp. 62-72.

 This article includes an easy-to-execute activity for exploring how our ideas of gender are shaped by our society.

 Ryan, Caitlin L., and Jill M. Hermann-Wilmarth.
 Reading the Rainbow: LGBTQ-Inclusive Literacy Instruction in the Elementary Classroom.
 Teachers College Press, 2018.